ArcaneNibble/ee206a-website/content/pages/01-design.md

 Where $\theta$ is the lean angle and $\delta$ is the steer angle, and $M$,
 $C_1$, $K_0$, $K_2$ are constant matrices and can be calculated using the 25
-bike parameters as shown in Appendix A of the paper.
+bike parameters as shown in Appendix A of the paper. $T_\theta$ and $T_\delta$ are the external torques applied in the lean and steer directions.

 For the design, we have chosen to use a linearized dynamics model because linear models are usually simpler to understand and easier to compute with.
 Many